 As a teenager, ranked among the world’s foremost realist artists, Tiessen was juried in as the youngest member of International Guild of Realism, Artists for Conservation and Society of Animal Artists, elite groups of the top nature and wildlife artists worldwide.
 As a young adult, Art Renewal Center designated him “Associate Living Master,” and New York based gallery Jonathan LeVine Projects awarded him First Place from 2000 artists in their international competition Search for the Next Great Artist.
 LeVine presented the emerging artist’s debut international solo exhibition in May of 2019.

-Mentored by masters like acclaimed Canadian artist Robert Bateman, Tiessen has exhibited his work for the past 13 years in over 100 exhibitions including the National Gallery of Canada and prominent galleries in the United States.
-He has sold over 90 original works and hundreds of limited edition giclée prints to private and corporate Canadian and international collectors.
+Mentored by masters such as acclaimed Canadian wildlife artist Robert Bateman, Tiessen has exhibited his work since 2006 in over 100 exhibitions including the National Gallery of Canada, and is frequently juried into group exhibitions throughout the United States.
+He has sold upwards to 150 originals and hundreds of limited edition giclée prints to private/corporate Canadian and international collectors.

 b.
 1995 Moscow, Russia